 Violin sizes begin at 1/32 and go to 4/4 (full size).

 The most common violin sizes are as follows: 1/32, 1/16, 1/10, 1/8, 1/4, 1/2, 3/4, 7/8 to 4/4 or full size.

 1/32, generally used by very small children, is the smallest and 4/4 (full size) is the largest, generally used by adults.

 You can learn more about how to measure which violin size is right for you here.

-New violins generally cost between $200-$5000 depending on the level (beginner, intermediate, advanced) of the violin and the quality of the craftsmanship used to make the violin.
-One of the main factors that affect violin prices is how it is made, whether the instrument is machine or handmade.
+New violins generally cost between $200-$5000, but the violin price will depend on the level (beginner, intermediate, advanced) of the violin and the quality of the craftsmanship used to make the violin.
+One of the main factors that affect violin prices is how it is made, whether the instrument is machine or hand-made.
 This article explains the difference between the violin levels.

 Violin Price by Level

 Violins come in different levels for players on different stages of their musical careers.
 Many beginners start by renting violins to make sure that they want to continue playing long-term.
 This is definitely a cost-effective way, especially if you only play for a year or two in school.
 However, long-term buying makes much more sense so here is an overview of the different violin levels.